pivotal/docs-tap/vs-extension/using-the-extension.hbs.md

    - A `tilt` command in `PATH`
    - A `tanzu` command in `PATH`

-2. Start Live Update by right-clicking on any project/file node in the solution explorer and then selecting **Tanzu: Start Live Update**.
+2. Start Live Update by right-clicking on any project or file node in the solution explorer and then clicking **Tanzu: Start Live Update**.
-3. Stop Live Update by right-clicking on any project/file node in the solution explorer and then selecting **Tanzu: Stop Live Update**.
+3. Stop Live Update by right-clicking on any project or file node in the solution explorer and then clicking **Tanzu: Stop Live Update**.

 ### <a id="stop-rogues"></a> Stop rogue Tilt processes